-When this is relevant: using a full set of hints (an outline) normally provides consistent SQL execution for a given Oracle version (and set of session/instance parameter values).
+When this is relevant: using a full set of hints (an outline) often provides consistent SQL execution for a given Oracle version (and set of session/instance parameter values).
 However this is not guaranteed to be stable across upgrades.
 The reason is that additional functionality of the cost based optimization engine can play a role.
 This is indeed the case when moving from 10g to 11g and in particular to 11gR2.
 It's a good idea to investigate the new features and also to keep a note aside on how to disable them in case of need.
+The discussion of pros and cons of using hints is a very interesting topic but outside the scope of this entry.

 Three 11g features of cost-based optimization and SQL execution to consider when upgrading from 10g: